 Where does the Watchtower Society find biblical support for their partial ban on blood?

-Current Watchtower teaching is that the allowed blood components are limited to only those that pass through the placental barrier during pregnancy and that on this basis a Witness may accept them in good conscience.3 The reasoning is that since Jehovah God allows these blood components to pass from mother to child, it is logical to conclude that God wouldn’t break his own law.
-This might seem reasonable were it not for the fact that medical science has shown that practically all blood components pass through the placental barrier.4
+Watchtower teaching was that the allowed blood components are limited to only those that pass through the placental barrier during pregnancy and that on this basis a Witness may accept them in good conscience.3 The reasoning is that since Jehovah God allows these blood components to pass from mother to child, it is logical to conclude that God wouldn’t break his own law.
+This might seem reasonable were it not for the fact that medical science has shown that practically all blood components pass through the placental barrier.
+Watchtower writers have been forced to abandon this inaccurate reasoning.
+4

 Are only the smallest blood components permitted?